Standing Seam vs Corrugated Metal Roof: 15 Critical Factors for Myrtle Beach Coastal Homes (2026)

 Our Expert Recommendation for Myrtle Beach

 For primary residences: Standing seam metal roofing delivers superior long-term value in coastal South Carolina.
-The 20-35% insurance savings alone can offset the higher upfront cost within 5-8 years, and the hidden fastener design eliminates the #1 failure point in coastal metal roofs (fastener corrosion).
+The significant insurance savings alone can offset the higher upfront cost over time, and the hidden fastener design eliminates the #1 failure point in coastal metal roofs (fastener corrosion).
+For a detailed comparison with other metal options, see our best metal roofing materials for coastal SC guide.

 For outbuildings, shops, and budget-conscious projects: Corrugated metal remains an excellent choice, offering 40-60 year protection at a lower price point.